rust-lang/rust/text/0000-portability-lint.md

 }
 ```

+Of course, primitive portabilities in practice are key-value pairs (like
+`target_os = "unix"`).
+This RFC proposes to treat *all* keys as multimaps, that
+is, to not introduce assumptions like `nand(target_os = "unix", target_os =
+"windows")` for simplicity's sake; uses of `cfg` in practice will not produce
-The precise details of how these implications are specified---and what
+such nonsensical situations.
+However, the precise details of how these
-implications are desired---are left as implementation details.
+implications are specified---and what implications are desired---are left as
+implementation details that need to be worked out with real-world experience.

 ### Determining the portability of referenced items